Neha-sunil/bci-learning-journey/README.md

 The basic functionality of a BCI system involves three main stages:

 1. **Signal Acquisition**
-   Brain signals—typically electrical—are captured using devices like EEG (Electroencephalography), fNIRS, or implanted electrodes.
+   Brain signals, typically electrical, are captured using devices like EEG (Electroencephalography), fNIRS, or implanted electrodes.

 2. **Signal Processing**
    These raw signals are filtered, denoised, and analyzed to extract meaningful patterns associated with thoughts, intentions, or mental states.